 15. Box Braids

 If you’re planning to have a low-maintenance summer when it comes to your hair, opt for box braids.
 This hairstyle can be worn long-term, but be sure to wash and care for your hair as usual.
-Keep your braids shiny looking all summer long with the help of a hair oil.
+Keep your braids shiny looking all summer long with the help of hair oil.
 Use a gel to keep your hairline in control.
 While wearing box braids you can try a multitude of hairstyles, we fancy this half-up bun hairstyle.

 16. Loose Braid